cosmaj/todo-list-background-generator/README.md

-# Simple todo-list with backgroung-generator
+# Simple todo-list with background-generator